david-heurtel-depeiges/david-heurtel-depeiges.github.io/index.md

 ## News
+**30. November 2023 Google France Research Day** Fascinating day at Google France in Paris with a series of exciting talks on AI safety and privacy.
+From Fully Homomorphic Encryption in ML to Differential Privacy and AI safety, it was a great opportunity to learn about the latest developments in these fields and hear some great speakers from Google and academia.
-**16. December 2023 Will be giving a quick talk at NeurIPS 2023 ML4PS workshop!**
+**On 16.
+December 2023 Will be giving a quick talk at NeurIPS 2023 ML4PS workshop!**

 **29. October 2023 In person at Hammers and Nails 2023 in Ascona, Switzerland**.
 Excited to be able to present a poster on my work on diffusion models for cosmology tomorrow.
 I am also looking forward to the talks and discussions with other researchers in the field.